01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day05.md

 ## Ressources

-# Exercice 1: K-Fold
+# Exercise 1: K-Fold

-The goal of this exercice is to learn to use `KFold` to split the data set in a k-fold cross validation.
+The goal of this exercise is to learn to use `KFold` to split the data set in a k-fold cross validation.
 Most of the time you won't use this function to split your data because this function is used by others as `cross_val_score` or `cross_validate` or `GridSearchCV` ... .
 But, this allows to understand the splitting and to create a custom one if needed.

 ```
 X = np.array(np.arange(1,21).reshape(10,-1))